hundredrabbits/thebook/north_pacific_logbook.md

 We put on Watchmen, gawked at the cinematography.
 It's nice to be distracted from sailing, for once.
 We needed to have these little movie marathons, it makes our world feel normal.
 We take breaks to peek outside now and again, as the sky is gorgeous!
 The clouds are puffy and dark on the horizon, but there are none above us.
 We haven't had fog in a while, very glad for clear days of full visibility, it helps brighten our mood.
 Because the seas are calm, I decided to make a small batch of pitas.

 ##### 1800
-We watch Kiki's delivery service while eating Japanese curry.
+We watch Kiki's Delivery Service while eating Japanese curry.
 Wind is still at our backs, we're doing good speed and think we might be able to bypass that coming patch of calm.
 It's weird to stare ahead and to think that Vancouver Island is out there, that it'll appear on the horizon soon.
-It's okay to start thinking in 'whens' now, rather than in 'maybes' and 'ifs'.
+It's okay to start thinking in 'whens' now, rather than in "maybes" and "ifs".
 We are arriving.
 It's happening.
 Looking at our track is strange, I remember doing it but it is surreal.
 It's strange to have the past, present and future in focus.

 \newpage